-1. We do not publish and/or disclose in any manner, without the CO's written approval, the details of any safeguards designed and/or developed by MetTel under the EIS contract or otherwise provided to the Government, except for disclosure to a consumer Agency for the purposes of A&A verification.

-2. To the extent required to carry out a program of inspection to safeguard against threats and hazards to the security, integrity, and confidentiality of any non-public Government data collected and stored by the contractor, we provide the Government logical and physical access to our facilities, installations, technical capabilities, operations, documentation, records, and databases within 72 hours of request.
-Automated audits include but are not limited to the following methods:

-- Authenticated and unauthenticated operating system/network vulnerability scans - Authenticated and unauthenticated web application vulnerability scans - Authenticated and unauthenticated database application vulnerability scans - Internal and external penetration testing tools.
+- 1. We do not publish and/or disclose in any manner, without the CO's written approval, the details of any safeguards designed and/or developed by MetTel under the EIS contract or otherwise provided to the Government, except for disclosure to a consumer Agency for the purposes of A&A verification. - 2.
+To the extent required to carry out a program of inspection to safeguard against threats and hazards to the security, integrity, and confidentiality of any non-public Government data collected and stored by the contractor, we provide the Government logical and physical access to our facilities, installations, technical capabilities, operations, documentation, records, and databases within 72 hours of request.
+Automated audits include but are not limited to the following methods: - Authenticated and unauthenticated operating system/network vulnerability scans - Authenticated and unauthenticated web application vulnerability scans - Authenticated and unauthenticated database application vulnerability scans - Internal and external penetration testing - 3.
+Government personnel or agents acting on behalf of the Government can automate scans using Government-operated equipment and Government-specified tools.
 We provide all MetTel-initiated scans and results to the Government.
-We understand that if we perform our own automated scans or audits, results from these scans may, at the Government's discretion, be accepted in lieu of Governmentperformed vulnerability scans.
+We understand that if we perform our own automated scans or audits, results from these scans may, at the Government's discretion, be accepted in lieu of Government-performed vulnerability scans.
 Our scanning tools and configurations require Government approval.